openintegrationhub/REST-API-component/README.md

 - **`dontThrowErrorFlg`** - If set to `true` return an HTTP error as the response and continue the flow.
 Otherwise throw error to stop the flow flow.
 Default is set to `false`.

-- **`enablePaging`** - If set to `true` the field `responseToSnapshotTransform` can be used to transform a response into a "next page" request.

-- **`enableRebound`** - Enabling rebound will retry any request that receives the following response codes.
-It accepts `true` or `false`.
-Default is set to `false`.
-  - 408: Request Timeout
-  - 423: Locked
-  - 429: Too Many Requests
-  - 500: Internal Server Error
-  - 502: Bad Gateway
-  - 503: Service Unavailable
-  - 504: Gateway Timeout
-  - DNS lookup timeout

 - **`explicitArray`** - XML responses are automatically parsed into JSON.
 When `explicitArray` is set to `true`, child nodes will always be put in an array.
 When `false` (the default), child nodes will only be put in an array if there is more than one child node.

 - **`followRedirect`** - By default the `followRedirect` option is set to to the value `followRedirects` and will allow your API request to follow redirects on the server for up to 5 redirects.
 If you want disable Follow Redirect functionality, you can set the `followRedirect` option to `doNotFollowRedirects`.